-That's us 40 years ago - and we've hardly changed.
-Well, actually that's not quite right.
+That’s us 40 years ago – and we’ve hardly changed.
+Well, actually that’s not quite true.

-We're trying to cope with general disintegration in a cheerful and productive way and that's where Sounding Line come in.
+We’re trying to cope with general disintegration in a cheerful and productive way and that’s where Sounding Line comes in.

-With our kids out of the house or away at school, that is starting their independent lives, we saw an opportunity to start an altogether new life, an island life.
-It's often said that we all only get one life (while we're alive).
+With our kids away at school or starting their independent lives, we saw an opportunity to begin an altogether new life, an island life.
+Most of us believe we get only one life to live.
 We decided to try for two.

-Boats were an integral part of our life in the San Juans: sail boats, power boats, kayaks, row boats.
-Because Crane wasn't served by a ferry we had a commuter powerboat and traveled between Crane and Orcas almost daily, in daylight and darkness, good weather and foul.
+Boats were an integral part of our life in the San Juans: sail boats, power boats, kayaks, row boats, inflatables, tenders.
+Because Crane wasn’t served by a ferry we had a commuter powerboat and traveled between Crane and Orcas almost daily, in daylight and darkness, good weather and foul.

 By 2013 we were looking to move again, from our beloved beautiful Crane Island, to somewhere more convenient and less expensive.
 That took us to Olympia, Washington State capital, and close to one son and his family.